 The 29 year-old was never in front in the match until the deciding frame, when a terrific break of 95 sent him into Sunday’s showdown at the expense of the 2017 champion.

-It marks the second time that Trump has reached the World Grand Prix final following his appearance in the inaugural edition four years ago, when he beat Ronnie O’Sullivan.
+It marks the second time that Trump has reached this stage following his appearance in the inaugural edition four years ago, when he beat Ronnie O’Sullivan.

 The latter was also Trump’s opponent in the two title deciders he has been involved in so far this season.